callebedrums/sea/README.md

 There is the get and set method for all Model instance, and it works for any field, but is more convenient to use the dot syntax, unless in the case to access a relational field, as we saw on the above example.

-The get method can receive more two parameters that should be callback functions, but this funcions are just used for relational fields.
+The get method can receive more two parameters that should be callback functions, but this functions are just used for relational fields.
 If the relational field was already loaded, then the success callback will be called immediately.
-If the relational field was not loaded, the the get method will return an empty Model instance and call the success callback with the filled instance after the data load.
+If the relational field was not loaded, the get method will return an empty Model instance and call the success callback with the filled instance after the data load.

 ### $seaModel.hasMany